arduarte67/DataBlinder/README.md

 # 🛡️ DataBlinder

 **DataBlinder** is a lightweight Python tool for reversible and encrypted tokenization of sensitive data.
-It is designed to ensure data privacy and confidentiality when interacting with language models (LLMs), publishing technical logs, or sharing confidencial documents in collaborative environments and others use cases.
+It is designed to ensure data privacy and confidentiality when interacting with Large Language Models (LLMs), publishing technical logs, or sharing confidencial documents in collaborative environments and others use cases.

 🔐 Tokenization is reversible based on dynamic keys generated from a timestamp and the environment variable `DATABLINDER_KEY`.
 Reversion data is stored **only in encrypted memory**.
 <br><br>